Want to learn more about Fall Flowering Plants

 Holiday cacti - S. truncata and S. × buckleyi

 The holiday cacti in the genus Schlumbergera contains one species and a hybrid species that flower in fall.
-Appearing under many different common names, the christmas cactus (Schlumbergera × bucklei) and the false christmas cactus (Schlumbergera truncata) both put on a dazzling display of flowers in late fall or early winter.
+Appearing under many different common names, the christmas cactus (Schlumbergera × bucklei) and the False Christmas Cactus or Thanksgiving Cactus (Schlumbergera truncata) can both put on a dazzling display of flowers in late fall or early winter.
 Both are easy to care for plants that do well in a bright spot sheltered from most direct sunlight.
 They are rather sensitive to overwatering and prefer an airy and porous soil mix.
 They can be grown outdoors in sheltered conditions during the summer months or be kept indoors all year around.

-Cacti in the S. truncata - Group are a lot more commercially available than the true christmas cacti in the somewhat forgotten S. × bucklei - Group.
-Both are very easy to propagate from individual stem sections (in epiphytic cacti, they’re called phylloclades).
+Cacti in the S. truncata - Group (False Christmas Cacti or Thanksgiving Cacti) are a lot more commercially available than the true christmas cacti in the somewhat forgotten S. × bucklei - Group.
+Both are very easy to propagate from individual stem sections.
 Flowering colors vary from purplish pink and magenta to pink, peach, red, orange, golden yellow, white and multicolored.

 Poinsettia - Euphorbia pulcherrima